AssociationAlReves/ofAlReves/README.md

 Tested with OF 0.11.2 and Apple M1.

 Scenes are managed by the great ofxAppUtils.
 Use function keys (F1, F2, ...) to access specific scenes.
+Use mouse wheel to zoom and left button to rotate.
 Note: a different fork of ofxAppUtils has been modified to enable transformer cam access.

 # OSC notes